scipy/scipy.org/www/install.rst

 ------------------

-Mac and Linux users can install pre-built binary packages for the scipy stack packages using `pip <https://pip.pypa.io/en/stable>`_.  pip is the installation tool recommended by the Python Packaging Authority.
+Mac and Linux users can install pre-built binary packages for the scipy stack using `pip <https://pip.pypa.io/en/stable>`_.  pip is the installation tool recommended by the Python Packaging Authority.

 At the moment, *pip does not work well for Windows* because we do not have the necessary compilers to build some binary packages on Windows.